CSD-FX/nodejs-demo-app/README.md

   *Provide Github login and personal token if asked so *# IfError in push----- Use: `git pull origin main --rebase`

-**STEP 7: Verify the Workflow 🧚‍♀️
+**STEP 7: Verify the Workflow 🧚‍♀️**
-  *On GitHub, go to your repository and click on the Actions tab.
+  -On GitHub, go to your repository and click on the Actions tab.
-  *You will see the CI/CD pipeline running.
+  -You will see the CI/CD pipeline running.
 Click on the workflow run to view the progress of the build_push_pull_and_run jobs.

-**STEP 8: Access your web app 😇✌🏼
+**STEP 8: Access your web app 😇✌🏼**
-  * <public IP of EC2>:3000 (running in port 3000)
+  - <public IP of EC2>:3000 (running in port 3000)

-**STEP 9: To check the automation of the project
-  *Head to server.js and edit any changes as per your wish *add, commit and push to triger the Beauty of automation 😊
+**STEP 9: To check the automation of the project** -Head to server.js and edit any changes as per your wish -add, commit and push to triger the Beauty of automation 😊

 HAPPY TO COMPLETE THE WHOLE END_END DEPLOYEMENT ON MY OWN 😊😊